Early Learning

 Why Early Learning?

 Unequal access to early learning opportunities is a major driver of long-term inequities, and California’s push toward Universal Transitional Kindergarten (UTK) is designed to close that gap.
-Children who attend preschool gain about 1,395 more hours of structured learning before kindergarten than their peers, and in California, TK enrollment has already doubled since 2021–22 to serve over 151,000 four-year-olds—about 70% of those eligible.
+In California, TK enrollment has doubled since 2021–22 to serve over 151,000 four-year-olds—about 70% of all eligible children.
 Combined with state preschool and Head Start, more than 250,000 children (nearly half of all four-year-olds) are now in publicly funded programs.
-Research from California districts shows TK students enter kindergarten with stronger literacy, math, and social-emotional skills and maintain those gains through 1st grade.
-With nearly $4 billion in annual investment, per-child funding above $11,000, and a newly implemented 1:10 teacher-student ratio, Universal TK is a critical step toward ensuring every child in California starts school on an equal footing.

 Expanded learning and early learning share goals and core values that encourage blending programs (see diagram below).
 To fully utilize public investments, school districts and community-based organizations need to find new ways to work together.